aloukikjoshi/technity-tasks/task-5/Chapter 3/chapter-3.md

 14) Certainly, let's make it even simpler:-
 Try: Put risky code here.
-Except: Specify what to do if things go wrong
+Except: Specify what to do if things go wrong.